patrickhulce/codereview/README.md

 ### Importing/Exporting

 In the settings tab, there is a textbox with import and export buttons.
 Pressing `Export` will populate the textbox with the JSON string of the current value of the assignment, allowing for easy sharing of issue templates, people, and files.
 Pressing `Import` will parse the text in the textbox and set the value of the people, files, templates, and comments accordingly. __This is currently the safest way to load assignments from a previous session__.

+### Making Comments

+After you've entered the necessary settings and copied the files into the `data/assignment_name` folder, you're ready to start commenting on the code.
+Start by opening the `Code` tab, selecting a student's name, and selecting a file.
+The student's file should appear in the code pane on the left.
+Now click on a problem to get started.
+A tabbed interface should appear on the right.
+The `General` section is where you'll mark the student's overall style in solving the given problem as well as his or her test coverage by using the radio buttons.
+The `Issues` section is where you'll provide comments on specific errors or style violations that could be improved.
+To assist in making comments, common issues can be automatically filled in by starting to type the name of the issue template and hitting enter once the name is highlighted.
+This will automatically populate the description and severity based on the corresponding issue template.
+After making the necessary comment, be sure to click `Add` to add the comment to the assignment.

 Settings
 --------